chem-william/find_nodal/README.md

 --export-gif
 ```
 Export the slices as a .gif.
 Default is False.
 This option will try to export all slices used in the analysis as a .gif.

+### Hückel example
+The script`huckel_model.py` calculates the helicality of a chosen MO for a Hückel model of an [8]cumulene.
+The length of the cumulene can be extended by changing `dim`.